tuchandra/tuchandra/README.md

 ## Hi.
 I'm Tushar.
-I'm a **senior software engineer** working on shipping new ML algorithms for personalized medicine at [Tempus](https://www.tempus.com/).
+I'm currently building at @loop-payments.

-Previously, I was a **senior data scientist** at [Nielsen Global Media](https://nielsen.com), where I researched Bayesian inference models for TV viewing and digital measurement.
+Previously, I was an engineer at [Tempus AI](https://tempus.com) working on precision medicine for cancer patients; and before that, a data scientist at [Nielsen Global Media](https://nielsen.com), where I researched Bayesian inference models for TV viewing and digital measurement.
 I graduated from Northwestern (go 'cats!).
 I did my undergrad in Computer Science & [Integrated Science](https://isp.northwestern.edu/), and a master's in CS.